zeusmedina/cs-implementing-a-linkedlist-lab-codeU/README.md

 1. For many methods, we have to handle the first element of the list as a special case.
 In this example, if we are adding the first element of a list, we have to modify `head`.
 Otherwise, we traverse the list, find the end, and add the new node.

-2. This method shows how to use a `for` loop to traverse the `Node`s in a list.
+2. This method shows how to use a `for` loop to traverse the nodes in a list.
 In your solutions, you will probably write several variations on this loop.
 Notice that we have to declare `node` before the loop so we can access it after the loop.

 ## Instructions